microsoft/onnxruntime/docs/tutorials/mobile/index.md

 nav_order: 6
 ---

-# Deploy ONNX Runtime on Mobile
+# Deploy ML models on Mobile

 ONNX Runtime Mobile is supported by version 1.5.2 of ONNX Runtime or later.